rcbops-cookbooks/heat/README.md

 Please see the [contribution guidelines](CONTRIBUTING.md) for more information about contributing to this cookbook.

 Description
 ===========

-Installs the OpenStack Heat service from packages
+Installs the OpenStack Heat (Orchestration) services from packages

 Requirements
 ============